iScsc/iscsc.fr-blog-notify/README.md

 :warning: but you **should really** consider using the [containerized deployment](#Containerized-with-Docker).

 ### Containerized with Docker
 The bot can run in Docker thanks to the provided `Dockerfile`.
-To ease the starting, you just have to run `./run.sh`: the script cleans previous running containers, builds the current one and starts it.
+To start the bot in Docker, you just have to run `./run.sh`: the script cleans previous running containers, builds the current one and starts it.

 Once the command is finished, simply run `docker ps` to check that the bot is indeed running, if you can't see a `iscsc.fr-notify-bot:latest` container running check the [debug section](#Debug).